Deftu/ModTemplate/README.md

 1. Clone the repository.
 2. Open the project in IntelliJ IDEA.
 3. Modify the project metadata in `gradle.properties`.
-4. Set up the versions/loaders you want to support in `settings.gradle.kts`.
+4. Set up the versions/loaders you want to support in `settings.gradle.kts` and `root.gradle.kts`.
 5. Configure dependencies and additional setup in `build.gradle.kts`.
 6. Rename the package and classes as desired.
 Be sure to update preprocessed imports too!
 7. Start coding!